ravendb/docs/version_3/docs/client-api/commands/how-to/get-database-and-server-statistics.markdown

-# Commands: How to get database and server statistics?
+# Client API : Commands : How to get database and server statistics?

 TODO